ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 Complete the following steps to upgrade a single node deployment of SystemLink Server to a multi node deployment where the PostgreSQL instance used by the SystemLink Test Monitor service is hosted on a its own server or replica set.
 The Test Monitor Service performs the migration of test steps, test results, and product from MongoDB to PostgreSQL.

-As of SystemLink 21.5 SystemLink supports using a local or external PostgreSQL database for the Test Monitor service. `nislmigrate` does not yet support migrating between PostgreSQL servers or replica sets.
+As of SystemLink 21.5, SystemLink supports using a local or external PostgreSQL database for the Test Monitor service. `nislmigrate` does not yet support migrating between PostgreSQL servers or replica sets.

-1. If Test Monitor is using MongoDB in its default location (C:\ProgramData\National Instruments\Skyline\NoSqlDatabase), use the NI SystemLink Server Configuration to specify the database location as the default.
+1. If Test Monitor is using MongoDB in its default location (`C:\ProgramData\National Instruments\Skyline\NoSqlDatabase`), use the NI SystemLink Server Configuration to manually specify the database location as the default.
 This will prevent the Test Monitor service from automatically migrating the MongoDB data to the local PostgreSQL after upgrading.

 1. Backup your SystemLink Server.